kyma-project/addons/docs/getting-started.md

 6. Configure Travis CI.
 On the left sidebar, click **My Repositories** tab and choose your GitHub repository.
 Click the **More options** tab on the right and select **Settings**.
 Go to the **Environment Variables** section.
 Set **Name** as `GITHUB_TOKEN`. **Value** is equal to your GitHub personal access token.
 Click **Add**.

 7. Trigger a build.
 Go to the **More options** tab and select **Trigger build**.
-Select the `main` branch and click **Trigger custom build**.
+Select the `master` branch and click **Trigger custom build**.

 ### Create your addons

-1. [Create your addons](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons) and place them in the `addons/` directory.
+1. [Create your addons](https://kyma-project.io/docs/components/helm-broker/#details-create-addons) and place them in the `addons/` directory.

 2. Update the [`index.yaml` file](https://kyma-project.io/docs/components/helm-broker#details-create-addons-repository-the-index-yaml-file) which defines the available addons.

-3. Commit your changes and push them to the `main` branch.
+3. Commit your changes and push them to the `master` branch.

 4. Check the build status on [Travis CI](https://travis-ci.com/).
 To learn how to tag and release your addons, see [this](releases.md) document.

-5. Configure the Helm Broker to [fetch addons from your repository](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons-repository).
+5. Configure the Helm Broker to [fetch addons from your repository](https://kyma-project.io/docs/components/helm-broker/#details-create-addons-repository).